Links on Android Authority may earn us a commission. Learn more.

 It’s hard to deny the value of Disney Plus Star.
 While some viewers without kids may balk at Disney Plus’ offerings in the US, the blend of family entertainment, adult dramas, and genre fare on the expanded international service makes it a mighty contender in the streaming wars.

-As a Canadian subscriber myself, I’ve lost count of the number of times I’ve had to dig around to figure out where a Hulu or FX show might be available to stream.
+As a Canadian subscriber myself, I’ve lost count of the number of times I’ve had to dig around to figure out where a Hulu or FX show might be available to stream before Star became available.
 Now, new series pretty much end up on Disney Plus Star by default.

 The increased price point may be tough to swallow for some.
 Still, for a one-stop streamer, it’s competitive.
 You’ll want to compare individual titles to services like Netflix and Amazon Prime Video, but this is certainly a strong contender to serve your primary streaming needs.